fisodd/www-fisodd-com/content/post/right-place.rst

 .. sidebar:: Long days, wide arguments

+   Our work in the performance teams was dependent upon the depth of our relationships across many facets of product development.
-   It was not uncommon for the day to include a debate about optimal cache organizations at one end and at the other end a discussion of which marketing claims would generate the greatest reactions within the planned budget for advertising
+   It was not uncommon for a day to include a debate about optimal cache organizations at one end and at the other end a discussion of whether recently achieved marketing claims warranted increased advertising budgets
    |--| a very tight loop between the technical details of implementation
    and the realities of what were the differences that customers would pay for.
    The range of materials in these sessions was mind-stretching,